JacobMayer/Blankly/README.md

 ## Code Integrated From Other Sources
 The creation of the graphs was integrated from other sources.

-In the rienforcement learning branch, gym trading environment was created from [gym_anytrading](https://github.com/AminHP/gym-anytrading)
+In the rienforcement learning branch, gym trading environments were created from [gym_anytrading](https://github.com/AminHP/gym-anytrading)

 ## Justin Carlson's Contributions
 Justin was responsible for designing UI and modeling the data into an easy-to-read graphic format for the user.